-To ensure crude oil and natural gas taxpayers can access qualified credits as quickly as possible, the Comptroller's office will refund credits generated after Jan.
-1, 2014, upon verification.
+To ensure crude oil and natural gas taxpayers can access qualified credits as quickly as possible, the Comptroller's office will refund credits generated, upon verification.

-Credits not created by an amended report become out-of-statute and unavailable to a taxpayer if these credits are not sought through a written request.
-Written refund requests, credit transfers and amendments postmarked within four years of a report period's due date toll (begin) the four-year statute of limitations until the Comptroller's office completes a review of the request and issues a decision.
+Credits not created by an amended report become out-of-statute and unavailable to a taxpayer if these credits are not sought through a written request within the four year statute.
+Written refund requests, credit transfers and amendments postmarked within four years of a report period's due date comply with the four-year statute of limitations and will be reviewed by Comptroller staff.

 The Comptroller's office will transfer existing credits to satisfy outstanding liabilities before issuing a refund.